Harmony Test London with GP advice

 Accuracy of Results:

 The Harmony Prenatal blood test has a very high accuracy rate of detection.
-A ‘high risk’ result, in singleton pregnancies, identifies more than 99% of foetuses with Trisomy 21, 97% of foetuses with Trisomy 18, 94% of foetuses with Trisomy 13 and 96% of foetuses with Turner syndrome.
-X and Y analysis provides greater than 99% accuracy for foetal sex.
+A ‘high risk’ result, in singleton pregnancies, identifies more than 99% of foetuses with Trisomy 21, 97% of foetuses with Trisomy 18, 94% of foetuses with Trisomy 13 and 96% of foetuses with Turner syndrome (please be aware that some other X and Y chromosomal abnormalities may have a much lower accuracy rate of detection).
+X and Y analysis provides a greater than 99% accuracy for foetal sex.

 It is important to be aware that if the test results show a high risk of having Trisomy 21, 18 or 13 or sex chromosome conditions, it does not automatically mean that the foetus definitely has one of these conditions, but it is highly likely.
 Hence, in the event of a ‘high risk’ (or positive) result, we would recommend follow up testing via an invasive method (such as amniocentesis) after discussion with your obstetrician.